openebs/openebs/README.md

 - full set of storage management APIs,
 - can back up the application consistent data to another VSM or an S3 compatible storage.

-## Performant storage delivered
+## Performant Storage Delivered

 OpenEBS can scale to millions of VSMs seamlessly as it manages the metadata of the block storage system at a file level.
 The block storage for each VSM is managed as one single file or directory.
 The IO to this file is managed through large size chunks rather than the typical small size blocks.
-This enables to OpenEBS to provide higher performance for each VSM and to easily scale to very large number of VSMs.
+This enables OpenEBS to deliver higher performance for each VSM and to easily scale to very large number of VSMs.

-## Quick demo of OpenEBS
+## Quick Demo of OpenEBS

 [![OpenEBS Demo](https://s7.postimg.org/adw357irf/openebs_demo_png.png)](https://www.youtube.com/watch?v=jeeWIFiC5LQ)